-Once an individual has been deemed eligible by the CSMLS to challenge the CSMLS certification examination and has received the "Admission to Examination" notice, the individual may apply for registration with the CMLTA.
+Once an individual has been deemed eligible by the CSMLS to challenge the CSMLS certification examination and has received the "Admission to Examination" notice, an individual may apply for registration with the CMLTA.

 Start the Application Process (NOTE: As part of the application process, internationally educated MLTs are required to submit an original PLA with CSMLS authentication stamp to the CMLTA by mail or courier.)